|

 "The

-purpose of the Carden Plain IBA is to protect and conserve the ecological
+purpose of the Carden Plain IBA is to protect and conserve the

-especially area-sensitive species, Loggerhead Shrikes, and other
+birds, especially area-sensitive species, Loggerhead Shrikes, and

 The